 To include topics that will inspire pupils.

 To set pupils work that challenges them at their level to develop as analytical problem solvers and critical thinkers.

 To ensure that pupils have experiences beyond their normal range to allow them to have new experiences and develop life skills.

 To allow children to learn about themselves as learners—to persevere and succeed, developing independence.

-We have moved away from assessing using levels, as required by the new National Curriculum.
-We are now assessing children according to whether they are working towards, developing or secure in their year group expectations.
+We assess children according to whether they are working towards, developing or secure in their year group expectations.
 If they are secure, we aim for them to deepen their knowledge their year group expectations by being fluent, able to problem-solve, reason carefully and use and apply their knowledge in different contexts independently.
 Please see the national expectations target grids we will be using, within the subject areas below.
 If children are working towards or mastering their year group expectations, we have developed further target grids that will be stuck in the children’s books.
 Please don’t hesitate to speak to your child’s teacher if you want any more information, or a copy of these grids.

 Learning to learn:

 Building Learning Power (BLP) is an approach to learning that we have begun to implement at St. Luke’s Catholic Primary School.
 This approach was created by Professor Guy Claxton.
 It is based on the idea that we are all capable of becoming better learners.
 BLP applies this idea directly to the work of teachers in the classrooms, to provide a practical framework for fostering lifelong learning in all young people.